TimesysGit/meta-timesys/README.md

 ### U-Boot Config Filter

-The Vigiles CVE Scanner can be configured to upload a U-Boot _.config_ file to LinuxLink along with the image manifest.
+The Vigiles CVE Scanner can be configured to upload a U-Boot _.config_ file along with the SBOM.
 This filter will reduce the number of U-Boot CVEs reported by removing those related to features which are not being built for your U-Boot.
 There are 2 ways to enable this feature -- Automatic Detection or Manual Specification

 * Automatic Detection